 If you are not in cardiac rehab, talk with your doctor before you start exercising.
 To get started:

 - Have a physical exam before you start any exercise program.
 Your doctor may do an electrocardiogram (EKG or ECG) and maybe an exercise stress test .

 - Make a list of concerns to discuss with your doctor.
-An exercise planning sheet (What is a PDF document?) can help you do this.
+An exercise planning sheet can help you do this.
 This sheet can include things like exercises you should not do, whether you need to change how you take your medicine, and your activity goals.